 How can law enforcement agencies look for a particular suspect within large amounts of video surveillance footage obtained from public areas?
 Without AI capabilities, they would need to go through each and every footage, which is time and resource consuming.
 Through facial recognition using AI, the suspect can automatically be identified within large amounts of footage.

 However, doing so is not easy as it sounds, given the regulatory complications involved.
 At one end, facial recognition helps reduce crime and serve justice.
 On the other end, it potentially infringes upon the privacy of the public.

 In the US, the use of facial recognition technology is governed by the recent Facial Recognition Technology Warrant Act, which requires law enforcement agencies to obtain a warrant based on probable cause of criminal activity.
 The facial recognition capabilities can then be used to track suspects for up to 30 days.

 More importantly law enforcement agencies need to minimize the acquisition, retention, and dissemination of information regarding individuals outside the warrant’s purview.
 This part is challenging as law enforcement agencies should only use AI to obtain the exact points in the footage where the suspect appears and take care in ensuring that privacy of other individuals is not infringed upon.
 Such footage needs to be stored securely.
 Faces and other personally identifiable information (PII) needs to be redacted before using such footage in court.
 We discuss redaction later in this article.

-General Data Protection Regulation (GDPR) for EU
+For Video Under General Data Protection Regulation (GDPR)

 Facial data is recognized as sensitive data and processing of such data is prohibited under Article 9 unless the person has given explicit consent, or there are special circumstances that allow such processing.
 Law enforcement agencies can use facial recognition only if it is necessary for the establishment, exercise or defense of legal claims.